 1. Keep essential oils away from pets and kids.

-2. Follow the directions pertaining to each oil used.
+2. Follow the directions pertaining of each oil used.

 3. Avoid long term use of any oil.